If you're familiar with Thai and Indonesian cooking you'll immediately recognize the flavors in this barbeque chicken recipe as Satay.

 Tip: I find the darker meat boneless skinless thighs work best for this type of chicken recipe - the meat stays much juicier all through grilling.

 For the peanut dipping sauce:

 In a small glass bowl combine all marinade ingredients and blend well.

-Cut the meat into cubes about 1" X 1", or basically bite-sized.
+Cut the chicken into cubes about 1" X 1", or basically bite-sized.

-Pierce the meat all over with a fork to help the marinade penetrate, place the cubes of meat in a resealable freezer bag and pour in the contents of the marinade recipe.
+Pierce the meat all over with a fork to help the marinade penetrate, place the cubes in a resealable freezer bag and pour in the contents of the marinade recipe.

 Refrigerate for 2 - 4 hours or up to overnight.

 The longer the marination the stronger the flavors.

 To make the Thai peanut dipping sauce pour the chicken broth in a small saucepan and bring to a boil.